tradecloud/tradecloud-docs-api-v2/buyer/receive/README.md

 * `deliverySchedule`: agreed delivery schedule, see below
 * `prices`: agreed prices, see below

-### Confirmed or proposed delivery schedule
+## Delivery schedule

-`deliverySchedule`: the confirmed or proposed planned delivery schedule.
+`deliverySchedule`: the proposed or confirmed planned delivery schedule.

 * `deliverySchedule.position`: the optional position in the delivery schedule.
 Not to be confused with the `line.position`
 * `deliverySchedule.date`: the delivery date of this delivery schedule position.
 Date has ISO 8601 date `yyyy-MM-dd` format.
 See also [Standards](../../api/standards.md).
 * `deliverySchedule.quantity`: the quantity of this delivery schedule position.
 Quantity has a decimal `1234.56` format with any number of digits.

-### Confirmed or proposed prices
+These additional logistics fields are only available in the order line level delivery schedule:

+* `deliverySchedule.status`: the optional delivery line logistics status.
+* `deliverySchedule.eta`: The optional logistics estimated time of arrival local date (without time zone).
+Date has ISO 8601 date `yyyy-MM-dd` format.

+## Prices

-`prices`: the confirmed or proposed price.
+`prices`: the proposed or confirmed price.
 Advised is to provide only `netPrice` for its simplicity, used by most buyers, or alternatively `grossPrice` together with `discountPercentage`.

 * `priceInTransactionCurrency`: the  price in the transaction currency of the supplier, like `CNY` in China.
 * `priceInBaseCurrency`: the price in your base currency, like `EUR` in the EU.